X-Men: The Last Stand: Writing

 Simon Kinberg, who had worked on two other Fox-produced Marvel Comics film adaptations, Fantastic Four and Elektra (both 2005), was hired as writer for X-Men 3 in August 2004.
 X2 co-writer Zak Penn was separately working on his own draft, and the two joined forces for a combined screenplay in January 2005.
 Kinberg wanted the comic book arc "The Dark Phoenix Saga" from The Uncanny X-Men by writer Chris Claremont and artist John Byrne to be the emotional plot of the film, while "Gifted" by Whedon and artist John Cassaday would serve as the political focus.
 The duo had seven months to complete The Last Stands script, and during the first week of work completed the first eighty pages, consisting of the first two-thirds of the plot.
 This incomplete draft was leaked to Ain't It Cool News, who proceeded to write a negative review.
 Vaughn later revised all of the major sequences in the film, but he did not receive a writer's credit.

-The writers had to fight Fox's executives to retain the Phoenix plot, as the studio only wanted the cure story as it provided a reason for Magneto's conflict with the X-Men.
-Still the disputes made them not add much for Jean Grey to do in most of the film's second half, as the executives considered the tone of the Phoenix story too dark for a mainstream summer movie, and that its appeal would be limited to hardcore fans rather than a general audience.
+The writers had to fight Fox's executives to retain the Phoenix plot, as the studio only wanted the cure story, as it provided a reason for Magneto's conflict with the X-Men.
+Still, the disputes prevented them from adding much for Jean Grey to do in most of the film's second half, as the executives considered the tone of the Phoenix story too dark for a mainstream summer movie, and that its appeal would be limited to hardcore fans rather than a general audience.
 Penn defended the divergences from the original Dark Phoenix stories, stating that the Phoenix was not a firebird-shaped cosmic force "because it doesn't fit into the world," and that Cyclops did not have as much screentime as Wolverine because the latter was more popular and "with Cyclops, you can't see his eyes.
 It's a harder character to relate to for the audience."
 Killing Cyclops was Fox's decision, based on the availability of actor James Marsden, who was cast in Singer's Superman Returns.
 The studio considered killing him off-screen with a dialogue reference, but Kinberg and Penn insisted that Jean kill him, emphasizing their relationship.
 Xavier's death was intended to match the impact of Spock's demise in Star Trek II: The Wrath of Khan (1982), as Fox felt the script called for a dramatic turning point.
 Kinberg and Penn were originally cautious, but grew to like the idea of killing off Xavier.
 They decided to write a post-credits scene suggesting the character's return for a sequel.